 - Families.
 This programme engages with the families of children and teens participating in the above programmes.
 It promotes a healthy relationship between parents and children and also provides basic support to home management.
 Additionally, the programme aims to build a self-support network between families.
 Every week parents attend workshops on topics such as low-cost healthy eating or sewing techniques.
 They can also participate in emotional learning activities that include performing arts, dancing, painting, etc.

-We also run community programmes to improve the town we live in, Santa Coloma de Gramenet.
+We also run community programmes to improve the town we live in, Santa Coloma de Gramenet and Badalona.
 Children, teens and families play a central role in leading these programmes.
 Key activities include managing an urban garden where we grow vegetables and fruits, monthly performing arts activities in public spaces and leisure activities for children and teens in public parks.